When Will HP Write the Check to Xerox?

 - Xerox will sell.
 Their “for sale” sign out front is not coming down.
 Xerox set up a holding company, have cut tremendous fat out of their infrastructure, and are continuing to align to Carl Icahn’s vision of being Xerox brand focused.
 HP is one of the few in the space which could afford the price and could also benefit from the acquisition.
 HP computer equipment would also add significant value to Xerox customers.
 HP has been ramping up its global finance business, and Xerox is unwinding theirs.
 Soon HP-Xerox will be delivering print equipment in DaaS models along with HP computer equipment.
 HP needs direct access to end-users, and I believe they will write the check to Xerox to get that access.

-(When Will Dion Write the Check to Carl)
+(When Will HP Write the Check to Xerox?)

 Today all industries must have the ability to imagine what could be based on what should be.
 Those who still believe competition will stay as it was in 1990 will be surprised.
 The print equipment and its services industry analyst continue to make one major mistake.
 They keep looking toward the future through the lens of their memories instead of their imaginations.
 Too many analysts see the future as more of what things were, instead of what things will become or should become.
 Too many analysts are focused on making happy those they analyze.
 They tell them what they want to hear instead of what they need to hear.